mattforni/about/README.md

 **NOTE** *I'm prone to overcommitting myself when it comes to meeting with people.
 While I love spending time with each of you, that's time that I'm not spending on strategy, and that's a problem for you, me and the company.
 If you see me trending this way, let me know immediately.*

 ## In Conclusion
 I'm really excited to be working with you!
 I hope this has been helpful in getting a bit more of an understanding as to how I operate.
 As I mentioned, this is by no means exhaustive and should be considered a living document.
 In that vein, I invite you to contribute to this document by providing me with feedback and helping me become better in all facets of the job.
-Cheers!d
+Cheers!